Ploskovice: Etymology

 The name is derived from the personal name Ploska, meaning "the village of Ploska's people".

 Geography

 Ploskovice is located about 5 km northeast of Litoměřice and 16 km southeast of Ústí nad Labem.
 It lies mostly in the Ralsko Uplands, only the northern part extends into the Central Bohemian Uplands.
-The highest point is on the slopes of the Trojhora hill at 375 m above sea level.
+The highest point is on the slopes of the hill Trojhora at 375 m above sea level.
 Almost the whole municipality lies within the České středohoří Protected Landscape Area.

 History

 The first written mention of Ploskovice is in a foundation deed of the Litoměřice Chapter from 1057.
 In 1188, the village was owned by the nobleman Hroznata of Ovenec, who donated it to the Knights Hospitaller.
 They had here a commandery until the Hussite Wars.
 In 1436, King Sigismund handed over Ploskovice to Jakoubek of Vřesovice.
 He and his descendants fortified the formed commandery and made it an aristocratic residence.

 After the uprising of the serfs in 1496, the village fell into the hands of the knight Dalibor of Kozojedy, but he was executed soon after.
 Dalibor's fate inspired Bedřich Smetana to write the opera Dalibor.
 In the 16th century, Ploskovice often changed owners.
 In 1545–1575, the original manor house was rebuilt into a castle.
 During the Thirty Years' War, Ploskovice was burned several times.

 In 1663, Ploskovice was acquired by Dukes of Saxe-Lauenburg.
 After the death of Duke Julius Francis, Ploskovice was ruled by Duchess Anna Maria Franziska.
 She had demolish the old castle and had built a new one in 1720–1725.
 The next owner of Ploskovice was Maximilian III Joseph, Elector of Bavaria.
 His properties in Bohemia were handed over to Ferdinand III, Grand Duke of Tuscany in 1813, who had expanded the castle.
 In 1835, Ploskovice became a property of Ferdinand I of Austria.
 Ploskovice developed after 1848, when the castle became Ferdinand's summer residence.